Source: Facebook, Quora, Twitter("X")

 But anyone who thinks that AI run on classical digital computers can support phenomenally bound minds needs to come up with a mechanism - and novel, precise, experimentally falsifiable predictions to put their conjecture to the test.
 Otherwise, we're just philosophizing.

 How does Orch-OR propose to solve the phenomenal binding problem?
-Contrast a “dynamical collapse” theory of binding with a unitary-only “Schrödinger’s neurons”conjecture?
+Contrast a “dynamical collapse” theory of binding with a unitary-only “Schrödinger’s neurons” conjecture?

 Classical digital zombies are not going to wake up.
 They can’t solve the phenomenal binding problem.
 But LLMs were trained on a corpus of texts from sentient humans, some of whom discuss consciousness in depth.
-Unsurprisingly, unnobled generative AI will often claim to be conscious too.
+Unsurprisingly, unnobbled generative AI will often claim to be conscious too.

 [on status]

-[on early DP]
+[on early DPs]

 Devoted Russian HI supporter Shao sends a cartoon version of my life to date.